Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 I used to call these "scripts," and internally my code still refers to them as such, but "object" makes much more sense as a name.

 There are actually two related values here: an Object Type and an actual Object.
 Most object types require an associated object to be defined, and some don't.
-Here's a list of the types which do require an object:

 - 1 - Containers with no open/close difference (open barrels, hives, spider egg sacs, coffins, etc)